Article ID: 1078 - Last Modified: February 12, 2014

 When the job is incorporated into Maestro, click the S button in the Title column of the Project Table for the entry, to open the Surface Table panel.
 By default, an isosurface for the ESP is displayed in the Workspace.
 To change this to a map of the ESP onto the electron density surface:

-- Select the electron density and deselect the ESP in the V column.
+- Select the electron density and deselect the ESP in the In column (V column in 2013-3 and earlier).

 - Click Display Options.